Spanish–Taíno War of San Juan–Borikén: Declaration of war and early battles

 Alluding to a royal decree and at the demand of Juan Cerón, representative of viceroy Diego Colón, the newly crowned Agüeybana II was to be requested to assign 40 naboría Taínos to serve Sotomayor's Villa de Tavora.
 However, this initiative was complicated and instead, Taínos were brought from other islands, likely due to a refusal to comply or dismissal from the caciques.
-Nevertheless, unsatisfied with the fact that Ponce de León had been authorized a larger native work force, Sotomayor ordered the intervention of the Spanish in settlements in order to bolster his own work force.
+Nevertheless, unsatisfied with the fact that Ponce de León had been authorized a larger native workforce, Sotomayor ordered the intervention of the Spanish in settlements to bolster his workforce.
 The Taínos in these locations responded defensively, attacking the Spanish and causing them grievous injuries in the process.
 The caciques of the central zone were the first to hold reunions and to begin counter-attacks in the regions of Yahueca and Otoao, modern-day Adjuntas and Utuado.